Amal-Nasir/Autoencoder_Colab/README.md

-Exploring VAE and Sigma VAE with LIDC.
+Implement VAE and Sigma VAE models using LIDC Exploring VAE and Sigma VAE with LIDC w.r.t Spiculation and Malignancy.